chrichaa/ls-project/README.md

 Just type in the keyword for an item you would like to search, a city, and a corresponding max and min price, and it will search eBay and Craigslist for the most up to date listings.

 ## How it works
 When a user searches for an item, scrape_data is called in views.py.
 We get the keyword, max_price, min_price, city, and user_id the user searched for from the request.
-We then check a could conditions.
+We then check a couple conditions.
-  1. We first check if the search already exists in the database, becuase if it does, then there's no reason for us to waste time and scrape data.
+  1. We first check if the search already exists in the database, because if it does, then there's no reason for us to waste time and scrape data.
   2. If it does not exist, we call aggregator.scrape_data(), and being scraping for data.

 Aggregator.py is called with a keyword,max_price,min_price, and city.
 It is then given a timestamp of 0, encoded into JSON, and sent to the scrapperServer.
 ScrapperServer.py is always running in the background doing two things: listening for requests and keeping track of the job_queue.
 After aggregator.py sends its JSON object, scrapperServer will pick it up and add it to the job_queue.